TadewosBell/LifeSaverServer/README.md

 * **Never** commit directly to master
 * **Never** merge your branch to master locally, always create a pull request instead
 * **Do** periodically merge from master into your branch so that you can incorporate important changes from other team members.

+## Suggested Visual Studio Code Extensions

+* Python (Microsoft)
+* GitHub Pull Requests (GitHub)
+* GitLens (Eric Amodio)
+* markdownlint (David Anson)

+Note: Make sure to sign in to the GitHub extension, and make sure the Python at the bottom left is set to your virtual environment.